Real vs. Fake News: How To Avoid Lies, Hoaxes, and Clickbait and Find the Truth

 Need more help?

 Have a question?
-Stop by the Reference Desk, or contact a librarian by phone or chat for more help.
+Stop by the Reference & Information desk, or contact a librarian by phone or chat for more help.

 Fake News in the News